idontgetoutmuch/nixpkgs/nixos/maintainers/scripts/azure/README.md

 There are scripts in this directory that automate this process.
 They are expected to work; this README is a best effort to document the process for other end users, or as a guide to adapt the scripts here for your own purposes.

+Azure does not allow publishing public images without using their Marketplace.
+As such, NixOS will only upload images to a singular place, and then they can be replicated  TODO: Finish this boring text.

 ## Overiew

 1. Create a blank managed disk.